60 Nasty Household Hazards Birds Shouldn’t Be Around

 Yep, we’ll be talking about poisons and poison control in the future.

-Next, the first of many reasons that birds are different than cats and dogs when experiencing even the smallest of medical trauma.
+Next, the first of many reasons is that birds are different than cats and dogs when experiencing even the smallest of medical trauma.

 Always follow this plan if your bird or parrot is injured.